Frequently Asked Questions

 Who is eligible for SUN Bucks?

-Children are eligible for SUN Bucks if:
+Most children are eligible for SUN Bucks if:

-• They qualify based on household size and income for free or reduced-price school meals; or
+- They qualify based on household size and income for free or reduced-price school meals; or

 How do I get SUN Bucks?

-If your child qualifies based on household size and income for free or reduced-price school meals, or gets CalFresh, CalWORKs, or Medi-Cal, they will automatically be enrolled in SUN Bucks.
-Children who are attending Head Start, experiencing homelessness, living in foster care or part of a migrant family will also be automatically enrolled.
+If your child qualifies, based on household size and income, for free or reduced-price meals, or gets CalFresh, CalWORKs, or Medi-Cal (certified at or below 185% of the Federal Poverty Level), they will automatically be enrolled in SUN Bucks.
+Children in Foster Care or experiencing homelessness are also categorically eligible and are automatically enrolled.
 You don't need to do anything to sign up.
-You will get your SUN Bucks on an EBT card in the mail during the months of June through September 2024.
+You will get your SUN Bucks on an EBT card in the mail.

 When will I get my SUN Bucks Card?